Entain: History

 In 2021, Entain's joint venture partner MGM Resorts made an offer to buy Entain, valuing the business at $11 billion.
 The board and Segev rejected the offer saying, that it "significantly undervalues the company and its prospects".
 MGM Resorts subsequently withdrew the offer.

 In January 2021, Segev stepped down as Entain CEO and was succeeded by Jette Nygaard-Andersen, who became the first woman to lead a UK-listed gambling company.

 In August 2021, Entain acquired US-based esports betting company Unikrn for £50 million.

 In November 2021, it was reported that Entain had sold the Betdaq business, which had been acquired by Ladbrokes eight years earlier, back to its original founder Dermot Desmond.
 The sale price was reportedly substantially less than £25 million the company was originally acquired for.
 Also in November 2021, Entain sold its InterTrader business to Raven Ventures International.

 In February 2022, Entain acquired the Canadian sports betting operator Sports Interaction from Avid Gaming for £175 million.

 In November 2022, Entain acquired the Croatian sports betting company, SuperSport.

 In January 2023, Entain acquired the Dutch online gambling company, BetCity, from Sports Entertainment Media for £398 million.

 In March 2023, Entain acquired the New Zealand based esports betting developer Sportsflare for CA$13.2m.

+In July 2023, Entain acquired the London-based sports modelling and data analytics company Angstrom Sports for an initial £81m, with additional contingent payments of up to £122m over three years.

 In December 2023, Nygaard-Andersen stepped down as Entain CEO and was succeeded on an interim basis by Stella David, a non-executive director of Entain.
 Nygaard-Andersen had been criticised by shareholders in relation to the company's poor business performance.

 On 29 February 2024, Entain, announced its decision to withdraw from Responsible Wagering Australia, coinciding with the Australian government's preparations to implement stricter betting advertisement restrictions.

 In April 2024, Entain announced that its interim CEO, Stella David, would succeed Barry Gibson as chairman, following Gibson's retirement in September.

 In July 2024, Entain Plc appointed Gavin Isaacs as CEO, replacing interim CEO Stella David.
-Isaacs will start as CEO on 2 September 2024.
+Isaacs started his tenure as CEO on 2 September 2024.

 In December 2024, Australian Transaction Reports and Analysis Centre (AUSTRAC), took legal action against Entain, for failing to meet anti-money laundering (AML) and counter-terrorism financing (CTF) requirements.
 The regulator accused Entain of inadequate checks on high-risk customers, including using pseudonyms to obscure identities.
 Isaacs warned of significant fines and said the company was cooperating fully while improving its compliance measures.

 In April 2025 Entain named Stella David as its permanent chief executive, effective immediately.
 David, had twice served as interim CEO.

+In July 2026, Entain announced it would cut 500 roles throughout its international operation, but said it was not in response to UK tax hikes.